jazzband/django-dbbackup/README.rst

 ================

 This software doesn't reinvent the wheel, in few words it is a pipe between your Django project and your backup storage.
-It tries to use tradionnal dump & restore mechanisms, applies compression and/or encryption and stores it to a storage.
+It tries to use the traditional dump & restore mechanisms, apply compression and/or encryption and use the storage system you desire.

 It gives a simple interface to backup and restore your database or media files.